Frequently asked questions at www.jyotish-yagya.com

 The fact is that yagyas help to pay off karmic debt.
 Some debts are huge.
 Doing yagyas is like making installment payments on a debt so that the balloon payment at the end is not so big.
 So we may not see results from the first few payments, but then one day, we get an accounting of the debt and are surprised that it has become so much smaller.

-Q. What is the reason to tie a red or an orange thread around our hand when a yagya is performed for us.
+Q. What is the reason the Pandit ties a red thread around our wrist when a yagya is performed for us?

 Q. Why don't you offer 'B' level special intention yagyas.